The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 \subsection{Observed rotation diagrams and LTE slab fits}

-After briefly describing general properties of the technique in the previous section, we now illustrate in Figure \ref{fig: rot_diagr_grid} for the first time rotation diagrams of spectrally-resolved infrared water emission at energies of 4000--9500~K, for the small sample of disks where the emission is detected in this energy range (see Section \ref{sec: analysis}).
+After briefly describing general properties of the technique in the previous section, we now illustrate in Figure \ref{fig: rot_diagr_grid} for the first time rotation diagrams of spectrally-resolved infrared water emission at energies of 4000--9500~K, for the small sample of disks where the emission is detected in this energy range (see Section \ref{sec: h2o_kinematics}).
 Previous attempts to retrieve line fluxes over a similarly large range were done by de-blending Spitzer-IRS spectra in \citet{banz13}, but were strongly limited by the low resolution of the data and blending between lines from different levels and molecules.
 Here, we simply measure and include in Figure \ref{fig: rot_diagr_grid} the total flux from $\sim20$ lines as observed in Spitzer-IRS spectra to extend the observed rotation diagram down to 1000~K, but we warn the reader that this is done for illustration only and that all the measured fluxes are blends of multiple transitions.
 This problem will be solved with JWST-MIRI spectra, as discussed below (Section \ref{sec: guidelines}).

-The largest portion of the observed rotation diagrams is provided by $M$-band spectra, which cover the largest number of water lines from a single high-resolution spectrum (Section \ref{sec: data}) and energies between 4000~K and 9500~K. In this work, these lines are observed in the iSHELL spectra, which are flux calibrated using WISE W2 photometry \citep{allwise}.
-The high-energy end of these lines overlaps with lines extracted from $L$-band spectra previously observed with CRIRES (flux calibrated using WISE W1 photometry), while the lower-energy end overlaps with the rotational lines observed with VISIR and TEXES (flux calibrated using Spitzer-IRS, where available, or WISE W3 photometry).
-Overall, all lines overlap well in the rotation diagram apart from the $L$-band lines, which look under-excited as compared to the $M$-band lines in all disks; this suggests some difference in excitation between the different ro-vibrational bands (see Section \ref{sec: discuss}).
+The largest portion of the observed rotation diagrams is provided by $M$-band spectra, which cover the largest number of water lines from a single high-resolution spectrum (Section \ref{sec: data}) and energies between 4000~K and 9500~K. In this work, these lines are observed in the iSHELL spectra, which are flux calibrated using WISE W2 photometry at 4.6~$\mu$m \citep{allwise}.
+The high-energy end of these lines overlaps with lines extracted from $L$-band spectra previously observed with CRIRES (flux calibrated using WISE W1 photometry at 3.4~$\mu$m), while the lower-energy end overlaps with the rotational lines observed with VISIR and TEXES (flux calibrated using Spitzer-IRS, where available, or WISE W3 photometry at 12~$\mu$m).
+Overall, spectral lines from different instruments overlap well in the rotation diagram of each object apart from the $L$-band lines, which look under-excited as compared to the $M$-band lines in all disks.
+While real variability and the non-simultaneous flux calibration may offset the emission as observed with different instruments at different times, the apparent systematic offset between ro-vibrational bands suggests a difference in their excitation (see Section \ref{sec: discuss}).